 On occasion a potential adversary may attempt to persuade you that it is in your interests to do things their way.
 For instance, the estate agent may claim to be helping by suggesting your lawyer is dragging his heels.
 Or your mortgage broker may tell you to do something that is contrary to your lawyers recommendation.
 You should always trust your lawyer above all other parties in the conveyancing process.

-I've recently found out that there is a flying freehold element on a property I have offered on two weeks back in what was supposed to be a quick, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what should have been a straight forward, chain free conveyancing.
 Woodford Green is where the house is located.
-Is there any advice you can impart?
+Is there any guidance you can give?

 Flying freeholds in Woodford Green are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Woodford Green you must be sure that your lawyer goes through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Woodford Green may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Woodford Green you would need to get your solicitor to go through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Woodford Green may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last August I purchased a leasehold flat in Woodford Green.
 Do I have any liability for service charges relating to a period prior to completion of my purchase?